ilestis/currency/README.md

     Seeded:  RatesSeeder (0.19 seconds)
     Database seeding completed successfully.

-## Changing initial values
+### Changing initial values

-This will set up your currencies and exchange rates in the database.
+These commands have set up your currencies and exchange rates in the database.
 If you wish to tweak the initial currencies, edit `database\seeds\CurrenciesSeeder.php`.
 If you wish to tweak the initial exchange rates, edit `database/seeds/RatesSeeder.php` and re-run `php artisan db:seed`.

 ## Running the API